 On the other hand, Xamarin prides itself on allowing developers to reuse up to 90 percent of their application code.
 With packages like Xamarin.Form, Xamarin makes code sharing a breeze.

 Both technologies are free to use, and their source code is available openly.
-However, as I mentioned earlier, Xamarin has a commercial version that is not free, which can be inconvenient if scalability is important to you.
+This is great for developers using either technology, especially if scalability is important to you.

 When deciding between two frameworks, it is important to consider community support.
 This includes learning resources for beginners, a common place for developers to discuss issues and ideas, and more.